COSC3020/brute-force-sorting-Dhruv8806/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

-The runtime complexity of my brute-force algorithm, which involves generating all permutations of the input list, is $O(n!)$ in the worst case, as there are $n!$ possible permutations.
-For each permutation, the algorithm involves swapping elements in the sorted array and checks if the permutation is sorted, taking O(n) time.
-The overall time complexity for my brute-sort algorithm, for checking each permutation and sorting checks, is $\ O(n!*n)$ in the worst case.
+In my brute-force algorithm, following generating all permutations of the input list.
+The worst-case time complexity arises from checking each permutation, leading to $O(n!)$ due to the $n!$ possible permutations.
+Within each permutation check, the algorithm swaps elements in the array and checks if it's sorted,adding an extra $O(n)$ for each permutation.
+As a result, the overall worst-case time complexity is $\ O(n! + n)$.

-In the best-case scenario, where the first attempted permutation is sorted, the time complexity is $O(1)$.
-Even if the first permutation is sorted, the algorithm always generates all permutations, maintaining the complexity of $\ O(n!)$.
-The overall best-case complexity can be expressed as $\ O(1 * n!)$, where n! represents the factorial number of permutations.
+In the best-case scenario, the algorithm discovers the sorted list on first try, so the time complexity is $O(n!)$.
+When starting with an empty set, the time complexity becomes $O(1)$.
+On the flip side, in the worst-case, it takes in attempts to find the sorted list, resulting in an overall time complexity of $\ O(n! + n)$.

-If we randomly created permutations without memory, I believe the worst-case time complexity would remain $O(n!)$, but the specific number of attempted permutations before finding the sorted list could vary.
-However it wouldn’t change the overall complexity.
+Exploring randomness, if permutations were generated randomly, the chance of obtaining the correct list in each attempt is $1/n!$ .
+On average, it would take $n!$ attempts to find the sorted list.
+Each attempt involves $O(n)$ operations, resulting in an average time complexity of $\ O(n × n!)$

+Sources Used:
+Referred to " Countmooshroom " analysis